Air Force ROTC at Purdue University

 Extra Military Experiences

-We team up with Purdue’s Army ROTC unit and travel to a nearby Army National Guard installation where we allow our cadets to experience a mock military deployment exercise complete with training from the Army Rangers, a run through the obstacle course, land navigation training, and air-base defense training.
+We team up with Purdue’s Army ROTC unit and travel to a nearby Army National Guard installation where we allow our cadets to experience a mock military deployment, a run through the obstacle course, and small unit tactics training.
 Additionally our detachment has started sponsoring some very popular paint-ball outings for our cadets.

 Flight Training Opportunities

 Being one of the few universities in the US with an airport on campus allows us to offer our cadets many flight training options.
 Cadets who want to learn the basics of flight can take official Purdue Aviation department flight training classes, receive flight training through our local Civil Air Patrol unit, or practice in our detachment’s dedicated flight simulator room.
-We also use Purdue’s airport to bring in Air Force C-130 cargo aircraft and take the cadets up for orientation flights.
-Additionally, we take our cadets to Grissom Air Reserve Base and take them up in KC-135 tankers and let them see first hand mid-air refueling of local Indiana Air National Guard F-16 fighters.
+Additionally, we take our cadets to Grissom Air Reserve Base and take them up in KC-135 tankers and let them see first hand mid-air refueling operations.

 Finally, we teach our cadets to contribute to the local community with such events as the POW/MIA vigil, volunteer work with Habitat-For-Humanity, a 5K run for charity, relay for life, work with the local Veteran’s Home, a holiday party for children and much more!
 Simply said, we build leaders...for our nation and the Air Force.